Unlike other European cuisines, few people are aware of what traditional Czech food looks like.

 12. Pečená Kachna se Zelím

-Another quintessential Czech food is Pečená Kachna se Zelím, or roasted duck with pancakes and red cabbage or sauerkraut.
+Another quintessential Czech food is Pečená Kachna se Zelím, or slow-roasted duck with dumplings and braised red cabbage or sauerkraut.

 Zelňačka is a sour cabbage soup made from sauerkraut.
 It also contains smoked sausage as well as potatoes and sour cream.